 Dental Hygiene Programs

 The dental hygiene programs are designed to educate and prepare dental hygienists for careers in a diverse and changing health care environment.
-Being a part of UNC School of Dentistry enables students to have a variety of experiences in clinical patient care, community dental health, and dental specialties, including geriatric dentistry, pediatric dentistry, periodontics, and research.
+Being a part of the UNC Adams School of Dentistry enables students to have a variety of experiences in clinical patient care, community dental health, and dental specialties, including geriatric dentistry, pediatric dentistry, periodontics, and research.
 The emphasis is on creating well-rounded dental hygiene health care professionals who will treat a variety of patients and provide leadership in the profession.

 The school offers both undergraduate and graduate level education for dental hygiene students.
-The undergraduate program prepares students to become registered dental hygienists, while the graduate program focuses on allowing already registered dental hygienists to begin careers in academia.
+The undergraduate program prepares students to become registered dental hygienists, while the graduate program focuses on allowing already-registered dental hygienists to begin careers in academia.

 Graduate and Advanced Dental Education